 Some names and places have been changed to protect identities in this true story.
-At the time of edit 1 mBTC was about $1 USD.

-I recently got a job as Customer Experience Manager at a then yet to be launched sportsbook.
-First up there was a 2 week work trip to Manila to set up things like the company registration, open a business bank account, apply for a gambling licence, rent a combined house/office, hire customer service staff et cetera.
+I recently got a job as Customer Experience Manager at a yet to be launched sportsbook.
+First up there was a 2 week work trip to Manila to set up things like the company registration, open a business bank account, apply for a gambling license, rent a combined house/office, hire customer service staff et cetera.

 The Philippines is a great jurisdiction for new sportsbooks; the costs are low, human resources in Manila are good and licensing is easier than most places.
 There are some top quality operators like SBOBET already based there.

-Scam sportsbook licence
+Scam sportsbook license

 The first work item we had to discuss was the meeting with our lawyer the next day.
 I had seen the email exchange to set up this meeting and had expressed my concerns.

-On the other hand none of us had ever heard of “Filbis” we could find no sportsbooks operating under their licence and there are no Google search results for them!
+On the other hand none of us had ever heard of “Filbis” we could find no sportsbooks operating under their license and there are no Google search results for them!
 The Filipino staff member we had already hired who had experience working for locally licensed sportsbooks confirmed all of this.

 At the end of the meeting with everyone still present Mark got out two $20 and a $5 (the lawyer’s rate was $45 per hour) in cash and held it out to Reginald.
-Everyone was embarrassed, Reginald just said “No you don’t have to…my secretary will…” but Mark insisted he take it.
+Everyone was embarrassed, Reginald just said “No you don’t have to…my secretary will…” but Mark insisted he takes it.
 As we left Mark shook his head, smiled and said “What top blokes, mate those were NOT scammers!”

 Filipino staff and home office

 The bookmaker was a former armed rebel who had lived in the mountains with an AK47 and a green Mao hat with a red star on the front.
-He had a newborn baby he had officially named “8-9” like the poker hand!
+He had a newborn baby he had officially named “8-9, like the poker hand”!
 I swear to you I could not make this stuff up, the gambling community is amazing.

 The scam expands

-Our last business meeting was with Broadband Town, Filbis’ only authorized web host for licence holders.
+Our last business meeting was with Broadband Town, Filbis’ only authorized web host for license holders.
 They talked about providing the best internet on the islands and Mark spent 15 minutes asking about which Islands had the best surf waves.

-On the last night we were relaxing with a few drinks and watching the English Premier League with our locally staff and some girls.
-I had my laptop open to Betfair and said “Tottenham is at 4.5 despite being higher on the table”, “Oh really?”
-Mark said “I’ll have a piece of that, put 600 mBTC on for me mate” “sure” I replied “all matched Tottenham Hotspur to beat Liverpool for a stake of 6oo mBTC at odds of 4.5 for potential profit of… 2100 mBTC!
+On the last night, we were relaxing with a few drinks and watched the English Premier League with our local staff and some girls.
+I had my laptop open to Betfair and said “Tottenham is at 4.5 despite being higher on the table” Mark said “Oh really?
+I’ll have a piece of that, put $600 on for me mate” I replied “sure… all matched, Tottenham Hotspur to beat Liverpool for a stake of $6oo at odds of 4.5 for a potential profit of… $2100!